Barrack Street Bridge

 Barrack Street Bridge is the second crossing of the Eastern Railway line at its location just north of the Barrack Street intersection with Wellington Street at the eastern end of the Perth railway station yard in Perth, Western Australia.
 (Note: Not to be confused with the 1902 proposal for a bridge from Barrack Street to South Perth.)
 Despite its name the bridge carries Beaufort Street, although it has been called Beaufort Street Bridge.

 The development of the Eastern Railway through Perth created a large yard and railway station area that separated the Perth central business district (CBD) from its adjacent northern streets.
 The first railway bridge at Barrack Street was timber, and in repair on a regular basis.
 It was demolished in 1894.

-The Perth Railway Crossing Improvement Act 1892, an act by the Parliament of Western Australia assented to on 13 January 1893, authorised the construction of the bridge and closure of the level crossings on Stirling Street.
+The Perth Railway Crossing Improvement Act 1892, an act by the Parliament of Western Australia granted assent on 13 January 1893, authorised the construction of the bridge and closure of the level crossings on Stirling Street.